Fanny Garrido: Biography

 Fanny Garrido was born in A Coruña in 1846, to military doctor Francisco González Garrido del Amo and Josefa García Cuenca.
-She married the composer Marcial del Adalid, who musicalized many of her poems.
-In 1873 she gave birth to their daughter, María del Adalid, who became a noted painter.
+She married the composer Marcial del Adalid, who set many of her poems to music.
+In 1873 she gave birth to their daughter, María del Adalid, who became a painter.
 After the death of her husband, Garrido married Lugo chemist José Rodríguez Mourelo.

 She contributed to the Madrid newspapers Galicia and El Correo, writing under the pseudonym Eulalia de Liáns.
-The most notable of her works is the autobiographical novel Escaramuzas, published in 1885, which she dedicated to her friend Emilia Pardo Bazán (with whom she had co-founded the Galician Folklore Society in 1884).
+The most notable of her works is the autobiographical novel Escaramuzas, published in 1885, which she dedicated to her friend Emilia Pardo Bazán (with whom she co-founded the Galician Folklore Society in 1884).
 She was also a translator of the German poets Heinrich Heine and Johann Wolfgang von Goethe.

 Honors

 Fanny Garrido was a correspondent of the Royal Galician Academy.

 In December 1971, a street was named for her in her home city of A Coruña.